mozilla/addon-sdk/doc/module-source/sdk/context-menu.md

 <api name="contentScript">
 @property {string,array}
   The content script or the array of content scripts associated with the menu during creation.
-This property is meaningful only for menus contained in the top-level context menu.
 </api>

 <api name="contentScriptFile">
 @property {string,array}
   The URL of a content script or the array of such URLs associated with the menu during creation.
-This property is meaningful only for menus contained in the top-level context menu.
 </api>

 <api name="addItem">
 @method
   Appends a menu item to the end of the menu.
 If the item is already contained in another menu or in the top-level context menu, it's automatically removed first.
+If the item is already contained in this menu it will just be moved to the end of the menu.
 @param item {Item,Menu,Separator}
   The `Item`, `Menu`, or `Separator` to add to the menu.
 </api>